AstroLoc: Robust Space to Ground Image Localizer: Method

 \custompar{Training with Astronaut Photos (Queries)} While various approaches have been used for APL, no previous work has taken advantage of the huge dataset of 300k astronaut photos labeled by human experts.
-We argue that their use at training time can lead to huge improvements in performance, and we present two novel techniques to use this data.
-In \cref{sec:query_sat_pairwise_loss} we show how we use pairs of matching query-reference images (\ie, depicting the same location) described in \cref{sec:train_set} to implement a \textit{pairwise loss} for this setup (see \cref{fig:architecture} top).
-Additionally, we also use a second loss computed on tuples of satellite images, by sampling them using the distribution of the queries (see an overview in \cref{fig:architecture} bottom), allowing us to use the entire set of database images for training (whereas the \textit{pairwise loss} can be applied only on areas covered by astronaut photos) while still leveraging the queries, as we explain in \cref{sec:cluster_sampling}.
+We posit that their use at training time can lead to sizeable improvements in performance, and we present two novel techniques to use this data.
+In \cref{sec:query_sat_pairwise_loss} we show how we use pairs of matching query-database images (\ie, depicting the same location) to implement a \textit{pairwise loss} (see \cref{fig:architecture}, upper branch).
+Additionally, we use the photos a another time, to inform a second loss this time computed on tuples of satellite images that are sampled using the distribution of the queries (see an overview in \cref{fig:architecture} bottom).
+This allows us to use the entire set of database images for training (whereas the \textit{pairwise loss} can be applied only on areas covered by astronaut photos) while still leveraging the queries (see \cref{sec:cluster_sampling}).